jondurbin/airoboros/README.md

   --skip-instruction-re SKIP_INSTRUCTION_RE
                         regular expression used to filter low-quality/unusable instructions --temperature TEMPERATURE
+                        temperature parameter to use in OpenAI requests to generate responses --prompt-generation-temperature PROMPT_GENERATION_TEMPERATURE
-                        temperature parameter to use in OpenAI requests --top-p TOP_P         top-p parameter to use in OpenAI requests --frequency-penalty FREQUENCY_PENALTY
+                        temperature parameter to use in OpenAI requests when generating synthetic instructions --top-p TOP_P         top-p parameter to use in OpenAI requests --frequency-penalty FREQUENCY_PENALTY
                         frequency penalty to use in OpenAI requests